 Wind instruments in Rome were banned from the church in the early 18th century.
 For this reason there were no oboe players (and makers) in Rome, and noble patrons were engaging great oboists from Venice, who played at a pitch of about a whole tone higher than in Rome.
 Therefore composers active in Rome, when writing music for oboe, had to keep this in mind.
 In Handel's Roman music sometimes the oboe is apparently forced to play in such odd and uncomfortable keys as F sharp minor.
 Taking the original Roman set-up in mind, however, with the strings in the low Roman pitch (A-2) and the oboe in the Corista Veneto (A+0) we find that the oboe plays in a more natural E minor while the strings are in F sharp minor.
 The long sustained F sharp for the oboe in the introduzione to Delirio amoroso is not a particularly powerful note on the Baroque oboe, and without flexibility for the intonation.
-But at the Corista Veneto pitch, we find that Handel intended the oboist to play an E, which is a more powerful, open and flexible note for the considered both a serious fault and a missed opportunity, not to say a modern compromise.
+But at the Corista Veneto pitch, we find that Handel intended the oboist to play an E. which is a more powerful, open and flexible note for the instrument.

+The performance of this repertoire in a single pitch (commonly A-1, so 415 Hz) without taking into account the historical/geographical pitch and oboe transposition may be considered both a serious fault and a missed opportunity, not to say a modern compromise.
 I believe that the pitch of the music is a significant influence on its character, but in any case we, as music has, have the responsibility to be transparent and to inform our public about the choices and the compromises we make.
 It is interesting to see how good modern symphonyorchestra musicians react when the chosen pitch is (for example) A=440 Hz rather than A=442 Hz.
 Both strings and wind players would say that A=440 Hz is really low!
 Many of them rightly think that the small difference of two Hz greatly alters the performance.
 Yet this is still a topic unaddressed by many 'historically informed' performers, musicologists and critics.
 There is still propounded the common fallacy that A=415 Hz is the only 'Baroque' pitch.
 A=415 Hz was one among many other chosen pitches in the 17th and 18th century.
 To apply it to all music composed in the 17th and 18th centuries is like applying equal temperament across the board without caring or knowing about other tuning systems such as Meantone or Werckmeister - which have long been embraced by historically informed